reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/views/GameOfThrones.js
 ~~~

-Because `aysnc getInitialProps()` is called and waited for prior to rendering the HTML, our page's HTML `view-source:http://localhost:3000/game-of-thrones` displays the data.
+Because `aysnc getInitialProps()` is called and waited for prior to rendering the HTML, our page's HTML `view-source:http://localhost:3000/game-of-thrones` displays the data already.

 ~~~html
 <!DOCTYPE html>